9at8/alt-tab-typescript-slides/README.md

 ---

 <!--
 What if we only wanted boxes of strings and numbers?
-We can use the extends keyword along with a type union -->
+We can use the extends keyword along with a type union.

+--

+Lets say our boxes have more boxes inside them.
+We want to able to look at the type of the item in the innermost box easily.
+-->

 ```ts